cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/namespace.rst

    * - HTTP Method
      - ``PUT /v3/namespaces/dev/properties``::

          {
-           "description" : "Namespace for development of applications", "config": {
+           "description": "Namespace for development of applications",
+           "config": {
              "scheduler.queue.name": "A",
            },
          }

    * - Description
      - Set the *description* property of the Namespace named *dev*, and set the *scheduler.queue.name* to *A*.

 .. _http-restful-api-namespace-deleting: